October 31, 2017:

 The mark often cited as the previous high – 27 by Ned Williamson in 1884 – was set under vastly different rules and in a park with a left-field fence just 180 feet from home plate down the line and a right-field fence 196 feet away.
 Those are the shortest foul lines ever used in a major league ballpark.
 Williamson hit 25 of his 27 homers at home.
 Three of Williamson’s Chicago teammates also hit more than 20 home runs that season.
 Aside from the short porch in both directions, batters in 1884 still were able to request a high or low pitch, which would not be a called strike unless it passed through either the high or low strike zone.

-The only other player to hit 20 home runs before Freeman was Hall of Famer Sam Thompson, a left-hand batter who hit exactly 20 in 1889 with the National League Philadelphia team.
+The only other player to hit 20 home runs before Freeman was Hall of Famer Sam Thompson, a left-handed batter who hit exactly 20 in 1889 with the National League Philadelphia team.
 Thompson faced a right-field fence 310 feet from home plate down the line, with the distance to the fence increasing to 500 feet in center.
 Thompson homers at those distances were far more legitimate than those of Williamson and his Chicago teammates, although the pitcher was just 50 feet from home plate until 1893.

 Home runs by John Frank Freeman – nobody is sure how he picked up the nickname Buck — often were noted in news accounts as prodigious blasts that would have left any ballpark then in use.
 The definitive book on old ballparks, Philip J. Lowry’s Green Cathedrals, unfortunately does not list the playing field dimensions of Freeman’s home park, Boundary Field.
 However, Baseball Reference lists the 1899 park factor for Boundary Field as 96 for hitters and 98 for pitchers.
 (Under 100 for both hitters and pitchers is a park that favors pitchers.
 In contrast, Ned Williamson’s home park is listed at 107 for hitters.)
 In any case, Freeman hit nine of his homers on the road.
 (Thompson hit six of his 20 on the road.)